reducktion/socrates/README.md

 `composer require reducktion/socrates`

 ## Usage
 Socrates provide two methods: `validateId` and `getCitizenDataFromId`.
 Both receive the ID and the country code in [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2)  as the first and second parameters respectively.
-Simply instantiate the class, and call the method you wish:
+Simply instantiate the class and call the method you wish:

 ```php
 use Reducktion\Socrates\Socrates;